-By virtue of state-of-the-art technology, our surgeons can perform a wide range of orthopedic procedures with minimal risk of postoperative complications.
+By virtue of state-of-the-art technology, our surgeons can perform a wide range of orthopaedic procedures with minimal risk of postoperative complications.
 If your rotator cuff is torn, you most likely need surgery to restore the function of your shoulder, which can be performed by using a minimally invasive approach or a traditional one.

 Regardless of what type of surgery you need, our talented and experienced surgeons will perform the procedure with utmost care.
 Afterward, you will be closely monitored by our well-trained medical team so as to avoid any health problems that may arise following the procedure.

 This surgery is for people who have a rotator cuff tear.
 The rotator cuff refers to some muscles and tendons that can be found around the shoulder joint, whose purpose is to keep the top of your upper arm bone firmly within the socket of your shoulder.
 As a result of injury to the rotator cuff, you can experience a partial tear or a full-thickness tear.
 While a partial tear damages the tendon but does not severe it, a full-thickness tear separates the entire tendon from the bone.

 Every year, roughly 2 million people in the U.S. visit their doctor for rotator cuff injuries.
 It is worthy of note that the majority of rotator cuff tears occur gradually, over the years, with the wear and tear of these muscles and tendons.
 Some of the key factors that contribute to degenerative rotator cuff tears are repetitive stress, lack of blood supply, and bone spurs.
 To become a good candidate for rotator cuff repair surgery, you must meet the following criteria:

 - you have been experiencing symptoms for 6 to 12 months

 - you have a large tear, greater than 3 cm, but the quality of the surrounding tissue is good

 - you have a considerable loss of function or weakness in your shoulder